 Cori grew up in Northern New Jersey then attended Dickinson College.
 She received a Master’s degree in Social Work from the University of Pennsylvania and has resided in Pennsylvania since 1995.
 She has worked with children and families in many settings, including schools, counseling centers, and earlier on in a day camp setting.
 She has also worked with prospective adoptive families.

 Cori manages our Camper Care department on a year-round basis, maintaining oversight of our team that works directly with campers, staff, and families.
 In addition, Cori is the point-person for our families when it comes to enrollment at Harlam.

 Cori lives in Ambler with her husband, Mike, and two children.
 They attend Congregation Beth Or and her children both attend Harlam.
 She loves talking with families and welcomes families to reach out during the year, as well as during the summer with questions or concerns.
 Cori treasures time with family and friends, plays piano and tennis, enjoys making mosaics, and looks forward to continued summers in Kunkletown.

-Judith came to Harlam in 2017, but was not to the camp world.
+Judith came to Harlam in 2017, but was not new to the camp world.
 She has great memories of her summers spent at day camp and overnight camp as a child, and as an adult, Judith realized what an incredible impact Jewish camp had on children’s character development, positive life outlook, and Jewish continuity.
 She is incredibly excited to help ensure the successful future of these essential ideals.